OmniLayer/spec/README.md

 1. Version 0.4.5.9 released 13 Jun 2014 (Transaction type 51 version 1 - accept multiple currencies, including bitcoins, in crowdsales)
 1. Version 0.4.5.10 cleaned up "dividends" language to make sure it is clear there are lots of use cases for "send to owners", and that we don't encourage illegal behavior!
 1. Version 0.4.5.11 released 8 Aug 2014 (completed tx21 description)
-1. Version 0.5 (in progress) released DD MMM 2015 (rename to Omni Protocol)
+1. Version 0.5 released 28 Jun 2015 (rename to Omni Protocol)

 * Pre-github versions of this document (prior to version 0.3.5 / previously 1.2) can be found at https://sites.google.com/site/2ndbtcwpaper/